sourcegraph/scip-java/docs/getting-started.md

-By following the instructions on this page, you should be able to generate an [LSIF](https://microsoft.github.io/language-server-protocol/specifications/lsif/0.5.0/specification/) index of your Java codebase.
+By following the instructions on this page, you should be able to generate an [LSIF](https://microsoft.github.io/language-server-protocol/specifications/lsif/0.5.0/specification/) index of your Java codebase using Gradle or Maven.
+See [Supported build tools](#supported-build-tools) for an overview of other build tools that we're planning to support in the future.

 ## Install `lsif-java`

+Most users only install `lsif-java` on a CI machine to upload LSIF indexes to a remote service like [Sourcegraph](https://sourcegraph.com/).
 The easiest way to install `lsif-java` is to download the native binary.
+However, you can also install `lsif-java` as a Java binary if that's easier to integrate with your setup.

 ### Native binary